Revisiting wind wave growth with fully-coupled direct numerical simulations: Scaling the wave form drag and the energy input rate

-In this section, we discuss the parameterization of the wave drag force $F_p$ and the energy input rate $S_{in}$ as functions of $c/u_*$ and $ak$, and compare our results to those from the literature.
+In this section, we discuss the scaling of the wave form drag $F_p$ and the energy input rate $S_{in}$ as functions of $c/u_*$ and $ak$, and compare our results to those from the literature.
+Apart from the initial steepness $ak$, we also discuss the time dependent $a_{rms}k$, and especially its effect on the wave form drag $F_p$.